The next 1,000 days: what to do while the rules of work are being rewritten

 I hate AI.
 Why should I care about this?

-This isn't about AI tools.
-It's about what employment has always quietly provided beyond income, and what happens when that becomes less reliable.
+This is about what employment has always quietly provided beyond income, and what happens when that becomes less reliable.
 The five dimensions are worth building deliberately whether or not Mostaque's timeline is right.
-The AI angle makes it more urgent; it doesn't change the underlying logic.
+AI makes it more urgent; it doesn't change the underlying logic.

 I'm already stretched thin.
 Building a personal operating system sounds like more work.

-The starting version will only take an hour or two.
+The starting version takes an hour or two.
 Audit what your work currently provides across the five dimensions.
 Find the thinnest one.
-Build the simplest system you'll actually use.
+Build the simplest system you'll use.
 Complexity can come later if you genuinely need it.
-What compounds is the habit of checking, not the sophistication of the setup.
+The habit of checking compounds well before the sophistication of the setup does.

 How is this different from setting goals?

 Goals are destinations.
-An operating system is what decides which destinations are worth heading for, and keeps that visible when you're deep in execution.
-Most people have goals.
-Far fewer have a way of checking whether their daily decisions are actually pointed towards them.
+An operating system is what decides which destinations are worth heading for and keeps that visible when you're deep in execution.
+Plenty of people have goals.
+Far fewer have a way of checking whether their daily decisions are pointed towards them.

 Does AI change what a personal operating system looks like?

 In the execution layer, yes.
 AI can surface where your time is going or draft a weekly review.
-But the values behind the framework and the judgment calls about what to prioritise, those stay yours.
-The tool tells you what's happening.
-You still decide what to do about it.
+The values behind the framework and the judgment calls about what to prioritise stay yours, though.
+The tool tells you what's happening; you still decide what to do about it.

-Everything I build around these ideas is on my Notion marketplace profile — free templates, free agents, and one full operating system if you want it ready-made rather than built from scratch.
+Everything I build around these ideas is on my Notion marketplace profile, with free templates, free agents, and one full operating system if you want it ready-made rather than built from scratch.